Mathwell/Mathwell.github.io/_posts/2019-06-30-getting_friends_with_css.markdown

 ![](https://live.staticflickr.com/65535/48158278027_549243e011_o_d.jpg)

-Resently I've been thrown in the ocean with a tight dead line and almost no help on a project of styling a static web page to match a fancy design created by a graphic expert.
+Recently I've been thrown in the ocean with a tight dead line and almost no help on a project of styling a static web page to match a fancy design created by a graphic expert.
 Knowing little about css, I could not even imagine what a learning curve it would be!

-I'd like to share some tips and trics I've learned from my experience.
+I'd like to share some tips and tricks I've learned from my experience.
 I wish they were explained in many tutorials I watched - that would save me tons of time and stress.

 ### **Trick#1.
 Red Borders to the Resque**

 Guessing all padding,  marging, positions and sizing could give you are great misery - trust me, I've been there.
 To save yourself sanity simply use this short jQuery in console.
-It realy does the magic!
+It really does the magic!

 ```